 Stephen King’s The Dark Tower is the silliest and most anticlimactic book I’ve read this year, with plodding prose, thin characters, meaningless deaths, and clunky exposition.
 It is perhaps King’s worst book since The Tommyknockers.
 However, as a Kaufmanesque stunt intended to piss off loyal fanboys, in this regard, it’s icily effective.
 The question, however, is whether such a ploy needed to kill so many trees and drain so many simpering saps’ wallets.

 It’s the fifth inning.
 Boston is 4-0 as I write these words.
 Mark my words: the Sox will make it.
 And if the Sox make it into the Series, then I have a strange feeling that Kerry will take the White House with ease.
 It’s only a working theory and I have nothing sizable to go on other than the Massachusetts connection.
 But for the love of baseball and for the love of the nation, suffuse all your good juju into the Sox, baby.
 Let’s take this nation back.
-Preternaturally….read more
+Preternaturally.
+This will be Mass’s year.

 According to the Man Booker folks, the winner was announced 10:00 PM British Time.
 That was thirty minutes ago.
 Since no announcement has been forthcoming, I called Colman Getty PR.
 Alan Hollinghurst’s The Line of Beauty has won.
-[UPDATE: The press release is now up.]

 Terry Gross: “I think radio is a great medium for someone who�s shy and self-conscious.
 It terrified me at first, really badly, but once I got over that, the nice thing about radio is that you are invisible, so any physical self-consciousness that I have is irrelevant when I’m on the radio.
 In terms of being shy, hey, I’m alone in a studio with producers in the control room, producers who I know really well, and I’m with a guest who probably isn’t even in the room with me.
 So I�m really operating in the realm of language and ideas.”

 Janet Maslin: “Honeymoons don’t get more hellish than the one that kicks off “The Falls,” Joyce Carol Oates’s thundering, sudsy Niagara of a novel.”